Core Scrum Framework

-ScrumMasters act as coaches and facilitators to Scrum teams, ensuring that the team and the rest of the organization obtain optimum results from the Scrum process.
+ScrumMasters act as coaches and facilitators to Scrum teams, ensuring that the team and the rest of the organization obtain excellent results from the Scrum process.
 The ScrumMaster role is discussed at length in ScrumMaster: Chapter 10.

 Innolution offers in-depth ScrumMaster training through its Certified ScrumMaster course.